Juvenile Sex Crimes and Juvenile Sex Offenders in California

 Please visit our sections on these offenses for more information about how they can be prosecuted, possible defenses, and most importantly, the penalties and other consequences if your child is adjudicated or convicted.

-Public Disclosure of Juvenile Sex Offender on the Megan’s Law Website
+Public Disclosure of Juvenile Sex Offenders on the Megan’s Law Website

 Unless the minor is being charged as an adult under 707(b) of the California Welfare and Institutions Code (WIC), that minor will not have to register as a sex offender if that crime was admitted by the minor or sustained by the Court.
 However, if the sentence includes a commitment to the Department of Juvenile Justice, the minor will have a duty to register as a juvenile sex offender.